xinglab-ai/self-consistent-expression-recovery-machine/README.md

 Please refer to our Nature Communications paper (Leveraging data-driven self-consistency for high-fidelity gene expression recovery by Islam et al.) if you use the data/code in your research.

+# Code Ocean capsule:

+You can run our reproducible code ocean capsule, where you just need to click once to obtain the results.
+Link to the capusule: https://doi.org/10.24433/CO.7874136.v1

 # Example:
 Please see the Jupyter notebook ``` demo_serm.ipynb```or MATLAB demos for an easy start.
 Enjoy!